Afghan refugees in U.S. despair from afar: ‘There is no hope’

 On Monday, he stood outside the White House holding a white sign with a single word in Persian: traitors.

-Words failed him when he tried to describe the moment he saw images of the Taliban sweeping into the Afghan capital, where his eight brothers and three sisters recently fled to and are currently in hiding.
+Words failed him when he tried to describe the moment he saw images of the Taliban sweeping into the Afghan capital, where his eight brothers and three sisters recently fled and are in hiding.

 “It’s like you are watching the people you love the most in the world from afar and they are staring at the future, and there’s nothing but a big, black void,” he said in tears.
 “There is no hope.”